alexromanov/alexromanov.github.io/_posts/2022-06-12-high-tech-low-test.md

 I have been working in test automation and development for more than ten years.
 I've seen good projects, and I've seen awful ones.

 In this blog post, I want to highlight the problems I see in the testing industry and how we all can fix it.
-(You may have a different experience - so let's share it in the comments!)
+(You may have a different experience - so let's share it in the comments!).
+This is a text version of **[my talk that I gave at Abu Dhabi MoT meetup at the beginning of 2022](https://youtu.be/jigPyy6wSfk)**.

 ## What has changed in the industry in 10 years